 LOGISTICS AND SUPPLY CHAIN

-Big Data and Logistics industry go hand-in-hand as far as operational efficiency and improvement is concerned.
+Big Data and Logistics industry go hand-in-hand as far as operational efficiency and improvement are concerned.
 Logistics service providers move masses of goods and there is constantly more and more of it.
 At the same time, they gather data sets that are just waiting to be turned into information that supports decisions.
-A timely and accurate delivery can only be assured if data travels ahead of every single shipment.
+Timely and accurate delivery can only be assured if data travels ahead of every single shipment.

 In a recent study on supply chain trends by McKinsey, sixty percent of the respondents stated that they are planning to invest in Big Data Analytics within the next five years.
 Seeing this trend, it is important to highlight the benefits that are provided to the logistics industry by the use of Big Data.

 - Operational efficiency: real-time route optimization, crowd-based pickup and delivery, strategic network planning, and operational capacity planning

 - Customer experience: customer loyalty management, continuous service improvement and product innovation, and risk evaluation and resilience planning

 - New business models: market intelligence for small and medium-sized enterprises, financial demand and supply chain analytics, address verification, and environmental intelligence

 The power of big data can be used to achieve efficiency in the Logistics and Supply Chain in the following ways: